 Marietta College is proud to be a member of the Ohio Athletic Conference, the third oldest conference in the country.
-Founded in 1902, the OAC is predated only by the Michigan Intercollegiate Athletic Association and the Big Ten.
-The Conference sponsors Division III competition in 20 sports, 10 for men and 10 for women.
+Founded in 1902, the OAC is predated only by the Michigan

+Intercollegiate Athletic Association and the Big Ten.
+The Conference sponsors Division III competition in 22 sports, 11 for men and 11 for women.
 The present membership consists of ten private colleges and universities in Ohio.

-Varsity Pioneer sports for the 2017-2018 year are:
+Varsity Pioneer sports for the 2018-2019 year are:

 - Baseball

 - Men's Basketball

 - Women's Basketball

 - Men's Crew

 - Women's Crew

 - Men's Cross Country

 - Women's Cross Country

 - Football

 - Men's Golf

 - Women's Golf

+- Men's Lacrosse

+- Women's Lacrosse

 - Men's Soccer

 - Women's Soccer

 - Softball

 - Men's Tennis

 - Women's Tennis

 - Men's Track (Indoor and Outdoor)

 - Women's Track (Indoor and Outdoor)

 - Volleyball